CraftAcademyLabs/ca_course_v2/week_03/material/01_employee_list/04_building_a_list.md

 Working on this is also a good opportunity to practice SoC (separation of concerns), which is a software design principle that states that each bit of functionality should live in its own file.

-So, instead of writing the list inside of our ```App.js``` component, let's extract the functionality to a separate component.
+So instead of writing the list inside of our ```App.js``` component, let's extract the functionality to a separate component.
 Create a new folder inside ```src``` and call it ```components```.
 Inside this folder, we create the new component ```EmployeeList.jsx```

 Before we get cracking, let's import the component inside ```App.js``` and render it inside the ```return``` block